 Fostering Communication Between Nematologists Worldwide

-goals of IFNS are:
+The goals of IFNS are:

-to foster global awareness of nematodes and advancement of the science of nematology;
+- To foster global awareness of nematodes and advancement of the science of nematology;

 - To serve as a worldwide interface for nematology societies, promoting communication, education, research and outreach.

 Nematodes or roundworms are everywhere.